 3).
 Local SEO – How to get on the Google Map snack pack for keywords with a local modifier?

 For keywords with a local modifier, the map results or snack pack as it is popularly known now shows up under the paid ads pushing the organic listings further down the page.

 So for local businesses that don’t want/cannot afford to pay for the sponsored places, the next best alternative is to get listed in the map section or snack pack as you can see in the image below.

 And if that can’t be achieved, then it will become increasingly important for businesses to be listed within the top 10 and create a page title and Meta description that hopefully will stand out from the rest of the competing sites on that page to entice the click- through.

 By placing an extra ad at the top of the SERPS and pushing the organic results further down the page, it does make getting top organic placements even more important than ever before and this is likely to hold true as long as there are 10 results displayed on the page.

-Local business will have to step up their efforts to either learn how to get listed on the map or on the first page for their most important search terms or they will have to employ the services of a specialist local marketing company.
+Local businesses will have to step up their efforts to either learn how to get listed on the map themselves or in the top 10 search results for keywords and phrases most important to their business or they will need to employ the services of an SEO agency that specialises in local SEO.

 Whichever way you look at this latest development the future does seem somewhat uncertain for organic search listings.
-Thankfully however, Google is no longer the only player in town and organic traffic can now be generated through other equally powerful online platforms.
+Thankfully however, Google is no longer the only player in town and organic traffic can now be generated through other equally powerful social media platforms.